The 2026 Senate Map: Democrats\' Road to the Majority

 The Starting Point: 53-47

 Republicans enter the 2026 cycle with a 53-47 Senate majority, the result of their strong 2024 cycle in which they flipped seats in Ohio (Sherrod Brown), Montana (Jon Tester), and West Virginia (Joe Manchin's open seat).
 For Democrats, this means any path to the majority requires winning back ground while protecting what they have.
-Democrats are defending seats in Georgia (Jon Ossoff), Michigan (Elissa Slotkin), Minnesota (Tina Smith), New Mexico, Oregon, and Virginia — all won relatively comfortably in 2024, though Ossoff in Georgia and Slotkin in Michigan are seen as the most vulnerable given their states' recent presidential margins.
+Democrats are defending seats in Georgia (Jon Ossoff), Michigan (open seat — Peters retiring), Minnesota (open seat — Smith retiring), New Mexico, Oregon, and Virginia — all won in 2020.
+Ossoff in Georgia is the most vulnerable given the state’s presidential margin (Trump +2.2), while Michigan and Minnesota are open seats that require strong nominees to hold.

 The arithmetic is straightforward: Democrats need to hold all their current 47 seats and net-flip four Republican seats to reach 51.
 In practice, even one unexpected Democratic loss would require five flips, making the margin for error extremely thin.
 This is why Democrats are hoping for a structural wave — a high-approval-deficit environment where the presidential party loses seats broadly, not just in the most marginal districts.